128technology/docs/docs/plugin_monitoring_agent.md

 | ------------ | --------------------------------------- |
 | 1.2.0, 2.1.0 | `t128_events` input type was introduced |

 The event collector can be used for collecting and pushing events for various categories such as admin, alarm, system, traffic and provisioning as they occur on the system.
 The type of the event is available via a `tag` and can be used for filtering only specific events as desired.
 For example, the following configuration can be used for pushing just the `alarm` and `admin` event.
-The various configuration options available under `authority > monitoring > input > event` are as follows
+The various configuration options available under `authority > monitoring > input > event` are as follows:

 | Element | Type   | Default  | Description                                                  |
 | ------- | ------ | -------  | ------------------------------------------------------------ |